julianocosta89/jcosta.dev/content/posts/kcd-austria-2024/index.md

 Then, the dilemma started...

-With two tracks running simultaneously, we had to choose which talks to watch live, and which ones to watch later (whenever the recordinds are published). 😬
+With two tracks running simultaneously, we had to choose which talks to watch live, and which ones to watch later (whenever the recordings are published). 😬

 I decided to attend [Cleo Winkler][]'s talk, where she shared her research on the evolution and current state of inclusion in IT, communities, and open source contributions.
 The biggest takeaway was the importance of simply “listening.”
 It’s a